 Note

-Managed identities are specific to the Microsoft Entra tenant where your Azure subscription is hosted.
+Managed identities are specific to the Microsoft Entra tenant in which your Azure subscription is hosted.
 They don't get updated if a subscription is moved to a different directory.
-If a subscription is moved, you'll need to recreate and configure the identities.
+If a subscription is moved, you need to re-create and reconfigure the identities.

-To set up a managed identity in the Azure portal, you'll first create an API Management instance and then enable the feature.
+To set up a managed identity in the Azure portal, you create an API Management instance and then enable the feature.

 Create an API Management instance in the portal as you normally would.
-Browse to it in the portal.
+Go to it in the portal.

 In the left menu, under Security, select Managed identities.

-On the System assigned tab, switch Status to On.
+On the System assigned tab, change the Status to On.
 Select Save.

 Note